worktheclock/replit.github.io/classrooms/autograding.md

 ![](https://replit.github.io/media/autograding/create_test.png)

 * Name: you want to give your test a descriptive name, something that would hint at what went wrong if the student fails this test.
-In this case we're calling it "Multiply 2 and 3".
+In this case, we're calling it "Multiply 2 and 3".
-* Input: this is the input that will be automatically sent the student's program when they hit 'submit'.
+* Input: this is the input that will be automatically sent to the student's program when they hit 'submit'.
 Each line means a single input.
-In this case numbers that we want to multiply (2 and 3) are on seperate lines.
+In this case, numbers that we want to multiply (2 and 3) are on seperate lines.
 * Matching type:
     * Strict: If you want to match against your student's program character by